Photo by Alex Bello

 Gone are the days where to dress smartly you would have to wear tight, restrictive skirts, killer high heels and plungey shirts.
 Formal men’s clothes are all about comfort as well as style.
-Granted, some men’s clothes don’t fit more curvier women (that’s where my company GFW Clothing comes in), but in general men’s clothes are certainly comfier than women’s clothes.
+Granted, some men’s clothes don’t fit more curvier women (that’s where GFW Clothing comes in), but in general men’s clothes are certainly comfier than women’s clothes.
 Think how heavenly it is to step out in flats for a night out and be able to dance until the early hours without blisters or swellings!

 3. You get a lot more choice